 The right seating makes standing easier.
-Standing from a chair is easier if the size of the chair suits the person.
+Standing from sitting in a chair is easier if the size of the chair suits the person.
 The best position for a person getting ready to move is when their feet are flat on the floor and their hip is at a right angle to their knee.

-- " It is best if the chair has armrests, If there are no armrests, push down on the edge of the chair. - " Coach the person to stand.
+- " It is best if the chair has armrests, If there are no armrests, push down on the edge of the chair. - " You may need to coach the person to stand.
 Tell them to lean forward and move to the front of the seat.
-The person's upper body should be above the top of their knees, with their feet as wide as their hips. - " Tell them to look ahead. - " Use instructions like 'ready, steady, stand' and get the person to rock gently forward on each word.
+The person's upper body should be above the top of their knees, with their feet as wide as their hips. - " Suggest they look ahead. - " Use prompts like 'ready, steady, stand' and get the person to rock gently forward on each word.
 Or, gently rock the person backwards and forwards to build up momentum.

-DO NOT hook the person under their armpits, this is dangerous and could cause injury.
+DO NOT hook the person under their armpits.
+This is dangerous and could cause injury.